Wailua River State Park

 Wailua River State Park and the Wailua Complex of Heiaus, which it includes, are located on the eastern side of the Hawaiian island of Kauai.
 The park consists primarily of the Wailua River valley, which is the only navigable river in Hawaii.
 Visitors to this park can kayak, take riverboat cruises and explore the rainforest.
 Even motorboats and water skiing are permissible on the river.

 Wailua Complex of Heiaus

-The Wailua Complex, a National Historic Landmark, was once the center of chiefly power on the island.
+The Wailua Complex of Heiau, a National Historic Landmark, was once the center of chiefly power on the island.
 It contains the remains of several important structures: places of worship (heiau), places of refuge (puʻuhonua), and sites related to royal births.
+The historical value of these sites are irreplaceable to the Hawaiian culture.
+They worked with each other, and other heiau on other islands, such as Puʻu O Mahuka Heiau on the island of Oʻahu.
 The most important sites are: